-(v) For initial certification, two clients must be admitted.

-(vi) E-scores must be calculated as soon as possible, but within ten calendar days of admission.
+(v) E-scores must be calculated as soon as possible, but within ten calendar days of admission.

-(vii) Initial E-scores are based on four drills, as follows:
+(vi) Initial E-scores are based on four drills, as follows:

 (I) two conducted during the daytime, and

 (II) two conducted during the nighttime, after the first 30 minutes and within the first three hours of sleep.